 At the heart of all of our wines is an expression of the vineyard sites in which they were born.
 Our winemaking team’s primary aspiration is to translate the character of these sites (and each season), in the wines themselves.
 Our winemaking team is exactly that – one in which promotes inclusion and capturing the knowledge of extensive shared experience, rather than one key individual.
 Whilst seemingly a very practical approach, it also speaks to Benno Seppelt’s original commitment to community – one that runs through many elements of Seppeltsfield itself.

-Warren has over forty-three years of winemaking experience – sixteen years as an employee and twenty-seven years steering the ship in his own business.
+Warren has over forty-four years of winemaking experience – sixteen years as an employee and twenty-eight years steering the ship in his own business.

 Since graduating from Adelaide University in Agricultural Science and Charles Sturt University in Wine Science, Warren has experience working for Seppelt Great Western Winery, Andrew Garrett Wines, Tinlins Wines, Wynns Winegrowers, Seaview Champagne Cellars and Lindemans Wines.